Sweetpotato3/DualGPUOptimizer/README.md

 ### Running the Direct Application (Recommended)

-For the most reliable startup that avoids import complexity:
+For the most reliable startup with the comprehensive GPU dashboard:

 ```
 python run_direct_app.py
 ```

-This provides a simplified interface that works regardless of optional dependencies and demonstrates the functioning of the compatibility layers.
+This provides a simplified interface with the full dashboard that works regardless of optional dependencies and automatically uses the most advanced monitoring features available in your environment.

 ### Running in Standard Mode